 This is far from an all-encompassing list.
 Here is a more detailed pre-flight checklist.
 Here is a decent video explaining a good number of pre-flight things to do:

-Much of what has to be said about choosing the right place, I have already mentioned in my other ‘how to fly’ articles.
+Much of what has to be said about learning to choose the right place (which is a really important step to learning how to fly RC helicopters), I have already mentioned in my other ‘how to fly’ articles.
 Nevertheless, for ease of access, I’ll reiterate here.